Seasonality Trading App

 As an example, analysis of 500 Stocks in S&P500 index will take more time than 100 Stock NASDAQ index or 300 Stocks ASX300 will take more time than 100 Stocks ASX100 and likewise.

-Summary report - Seasonality trading application
+Summary report - Seasonality trading app

 On completion of the analysis, the summary report is presented as shown in the image below.

-Understanding the summary report
+Understanding the Summary report

 Let us break it down for you so you know what does the summary report contain and how to interpret the information provided in various sections of the report.